In this guide, I want to show you how to master your English reading comprehension.

 It will not help you to read a book that you have no interest in.

 You must want to read it.

-And when you pick a book up check that it is the right level for you.
+And when you pick up a book, check that it is the right level for you.

-These days it is very easy to find the kind of books you like to read.
+These days it is very easy to find the books you like to read.